 Let us change our attitude towards festivity and wastage and celebrate a Green Eid.

-Tips for Eco-friendly Eidul Fitr
+Tips for an Eco-friendly Eidul Fitr

 - Buying clothes and dressings with minimum packaging.